google/zetasql/docs/one-pager.md

 example, replacing `ana` within `banana` results in only one replacement, not two.

-If the `regex` argument is not a valid regular expression, this function returns an error.
+If the `regexp` argument is not a valid regular expression, this function returns an error.

 Note: ZetaSQL provides regular expression support using the [re2][string-link-to-re2] library; see that documentation for its